ckeditor/ckeditor5/packages/ckeditor5-autosave/docs/features/autosave.md

 	} );
 ```

-### Demo
+### Demo code

-This demo shows a simple integration of the editor with a fake HTTP server (which needs 1000ms to save the content).
+The demo example at the beginning of this guide shows a simple integration of the editor with a fake HTTP server (which needs 1000ms to save the content).
+Here the demo code:

 ```js
 ClassicEditor